fernandoyo/trade-safe/README.md

 # trade-safe
-Google Chrome Extension that helps you safely (or at least try) trade Futures.
+Google Chrome Extension that helps you safely (or at least try) trade BitMex, Deribit and Okex Futures.

 Todo: